aandrewjuan1/tasktest/Docs/llm-workflow-guide.md

 ## Phase 5: Structured Output Display

 ### Purpose
-Show the user **both the recommendation AND the reasoning** in a transparent, understandable format.
+Show the user **both the recommendation AND the reasoning** in a transparent, understandable format, rendered directly in the chatbot interface (with clear action buttons for Accept / Modify / Reject).

 ### Display Components